Faculty & Staff

 Silvia M. Bigatti, PhD

 Dr. Bigatti studies how individuals behave in and cope with stressful situations, and how predisposing factors, individual resources and environmental factors among others affect the outcome of a chronically stressful situation.
 The stressors she studies are varied and include chronic illness, immigration and acculturation, and attending college, among others.
 In studies focused on investigating health disparities in Indianapolis communities, she uses a Community Based Participatory Research framework.
-She partners with various community organizations, including the Latino Health Organization to study adolescent mental health, Esperanza Ministries to study domestic violence and substance abuse, and La Plaza to identify community health needs.
+She partners with various community organizations, including the Latino Health Organization to study adolescent mental health and Esperanza Ministries to study domestic violence and substance abuse.
 Her intervention research has focused on psychosocial interventions for fibromyalgia syndrome, advanced cancer, and adolescent resiliency training.

-Dr. Bigatti has won numerous teaching awards and is a member of IU’s Faculty Colloquium on Excellence in Teaching and the Multicultural Teaching Pedagogy Group, both dedicated to quality teaching for all students.
+Dr. Bigatti has won numerous teaching awards and is a member of IU’s Faculty Colloquium on Excellence in Teaching, dedicated to quality teaching for all students.
 Her scholarship of teaching focuses on improving the learning experience for students through course engagement, inclusive teaching, or understanding and improving the experiences of international students.
-Dr. Bigatti coordinates the development of the B.S. in Community Health degree and is the Concentration Director for the MPH in Social and Behavioral Sciences.